+Unstructured (in the sense of not being formally organised).

+Free (provided at little or no cost to the government).
-- unstructured (in the sense of not being formally organised) - free (provided at little or no cost to the government) - effective people provide care for the elderly, sick, differently-abled and so forth because they feel love, affection and responsibility for their welfare.
-Bryony Beresford ('Positively Parents: Caring for a Severely Disabled Child', 1994), for example, noted:

-The pleasure and satisfaction gained through the relationship with the disabled child was the fundamental reason why parents felt able to continue to care for their child ... [even though] the stresses associated with the care of their disabled child to be wide-ranging, unrelenting and sometimes overwhelming.
+Affective - people provide care for the elderly, sick, differently-abled and so forth because they feel love, affection and responsibility for their welfare.
+Beresford (1994), for example, noted "The pleasure and satisfaction gained through the relationship with the disabled child was the fundamental reason why parents felt able to continue to care for their child...[even though] the stresses associated with the care of their disabled child to be wide-ranging, unrelenting and sometimes overwhelming".

-Although, as I have suggested, informal types of care are both traditional and, probably, the oldest form of welfare provision in our society, the recently developed welfare focus on inclusion and exclusion has tended to draw some forms of informal care into the general welfare net, leading to a distinct change in the role - if not necessarily the nature - of such care.
-For example, we can note the concept of Care in the Community - the idea that, rather than incarcerate (lock up) the mentally ill in large, impersonal, institutions, their welfare would, it was argued, be increased if they were cared for within the community - which, in effect, meant within the family group.
+Although, as we've suggested, informal types of care are both traditional and, probably, the oldest form of welfare provision in our society, the recently developed welfare focus on inclusion and exclusion has tended to draw some forms of informal care into the general welfare net, leading to a distinct change in the role - if not necessarily the nature - of such care.
+For example, we can note the concept of:

+Care in the Community - the idea that, rather than incarcerate ("lock-up") the mentally ill in large, impersonal, institutions, their welfare would, it was argued, be increased if they were cared for within the community - which, in effect, meant within the family group.

 The Community Care Act (1990), for example, created a system of patient assessment, community care and progress reviews for mentally ill individuals who were professionally assessed as posing little or no risk to the community.

-In some respects, therefore, informal types of care have become part of the general, formalised, system of welfare in the UK - whether this involves family members receiving government allowances as 'carers' or the integration of a variety of self-help groups into community regeneration projects.
+In some respects, therefore, informal types of care have become part of the general, formalised, system of welfare in the UK - whether this involves family members receiving government allowances as "carers" or the integration of a variety of self-help groups into community regeneration projects.
 However, although informal caring has certain advantages, which include things like: